sjofna/GitHubifycode/main_driver_guide_rough.md

 > The file path provided will not match the user's personal file path.
 If this is not changed, the code will not run correctly.

-### Set File Paths for Inputs and Outputs
+### 1.3 Set File Paths

-This is important as it will ensure that all inputs are coming from the correct folder and outputs will all be collected into one location for easy future access.
+This step is important as it will ensure that all inputs are coming from the correct folder and outputs will all be collected into one location for easy future access.
+Be sure to modify the input `main_in` and output `main_out` paths with personal paths.
+Temporary paths `tmp_path` can also be used _(reason??)_

 ---

-## Call in Data and Compute Initial Variables
+## 2. Initial Variable Computation

 This next few sections of code lays the groundwork for later functions.
 Calculated objects can be removed with `rm` and `gc()` can be used to clean memory.
 This can be helpful for _( efficiency? and computing power?)_ while working through the code.

-### Slope Calculation
+### 2.1 Slope Calculation

 Slope is derived from the called in digital elevation model (DEM) using the `terra::terrain(dem, "slope")` function.

-### Well Data
+### 2.2 Well Data

 Well data is needed for later calulation of soil depths. <!-- explain more here -->
 Well data is cleaned to remove unwanted collumns before being converted to a vector file.
 A 8000m buffer is also created around the points to **_(???)_**.